viniciussoares/helabs.github.com/_posts/work/en/2014-05-30-espn-tempo-real.md

   - url: /images/works/espn-tempo-real.jpg
   - url: /images/works/espn-tempo-real.jpg

-about: Tempo Real is a property of ESPN Brazil and shares the same domain of ESPN.com.br.
-It's used for live coverage of games and sports events and it's answering a demand that until not long ago only the TV and Radio did.
+about: Tempo Real is property of ESPN Brazil and shares the same domain of ESPN.com.br.
+It's used for live coverage of games and sports events and it's answering a demand that only TV and Radio fulfilled until not too long ago.

 status: The project is already live, being used by a variety of sports fans.
-Released a few weeks before the 2014 World Cup, the time wouldn't be more appropriate.
+Released a few weeks before the 2014 World Cup, the time couldn't be more appropriate.
 Specially for those fans who haven't been lucky enough to have a flexible work schedule or wouldn't be capable of watching all games.
 It even has a mobile version, delivering an optimized experience for smartphone and tablet users.

-what_has_been_done: One of the biggest challenges on the development of Tempo Real was to develop a system that presented event updates as quickly as possible, maintaining the same efficiency even with a large number of simultaneous users.
+what_has_been_done: One of the biggest challenges about developing Tempo Real was presenting event updates as quickly as possible, maintaining the same efficiency even with a large number of simultaneous users.
 In addition, we worked to adapt the product design and user experience to mobile devices without compromising quality.
-We choose to use AngularJS to build the client side.
-We achieved great performance.
+We chose to use AngularJS to build the client side and ended up achieving great performance.